 Figure 3: Search Result

 - Look for maps that have state outlines visible.
-From the search result select an appropriate WMF or EMF file (place your cursor over the thumbnail and you'll know if it is a WMF or EMF file -- avoid JPEG, PNG, or GIF files in this case).
+From the search result select an appropriate WMF or EMF file (place your cursor over the thumbnail and you'll know if it is a WMF or EMF file.
+Avoid JPEG, PNG, or GIF files in this case).
 You can click the box under the thumbnail to select it for subsequent download.
-Figure 3 shows how I selected one of the files to download (mp00224_.wmf).
+Figure 3 shows how we selected one of the files to download (mp00224_.wmf).